eldade/UIDeviceListener/README.md

 ## `UIDeviceListener`
-`UIDeviceListener` is a sample program that displays device power information for iOS devices.
-The magic is that this is done without relying on any private APIs.
-The underlying library, `UIDeviceListener`, is extremely easy to use and runs well on all recent versions of iOS.
+`UIDeviceListener` is an Objective-C class that retrieves device power information for iOS devices, including battery health information, charging information, etc. The magic is that this is done without relying on any private APIs. `UIDeviceListener` is extremely easy to use and runs well on all recent versions of iOS.

 `UIDeviceListener` retrieves raw data from the system regarding battery capacity, cycle count, state of charge, and much much more. `UIDeviceListener` also presents detailed information regarding the currently plugged in power adapter.
 None of this is currently (as of iOS 9) available in any public API.